chreroax1/Pewlett-Hackard-Analysis/README.md

 select * from unique_title;

+--making a new table "retiring_title"

+SELECT title
+INTO retiring_title
+FROM unique_title

+-- Employee count by title

+SELECT COUNT (ce.title),ce.title
+FROM retiring_title as ce
+GROUP BY ce.title
+ORDER BY ce.count DESC
+;

+            --Deliverable 2: The Employees Eligible for the Mentorship Program

+SELECT employees.emp_no,
+employees.first_name,
+employees.last_name,
+employees.birth_date,
+dept_emp.from_date,
+dept_emp.to_date,
+titles.title
+INTO new_table1
+From employees
+INNER JOIN dept_emp
+ON employees.emp_no=dept_emp.emp_no
+INNER JOIN titles
+ON dept_emp.emp_no = titles.emp_no
+WHERE (birth_date BETWEEN '1965-01-01' AND '1965-12-31'
+);

+select * from new_table;

+-- Use Dictinct with Orderby to remove duplicate rows

+SELECT DISTINCT ON (emp_no)
+emp_no,
+first_name,
+last_name,
+birth_date,
+from_date,
+to_date,
+title
+INTO mentorship_eligibilty
+FROM new_table1
+ORDER BY emp_no
+;

+select * from mentorship_eligibilty;

 ## Summary

 1940 employees are eligible for mentorship.
 However, 90398 employees are retiring.
 So, there are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.